Clarence Tillenius: Career

 Tillenius sold his first cover to the Country Guide in 1934.

-He barely escaped death in a railway line reconstruction accident at Hudson, Ontario, in 1936, losing his right arm at the shoulder after falling under a CNR rock car while operating a steam shovel.
+He barely escaped death in a railway line reconstruction accident at Hudson, Ontario in 1936, losing his right arm at the shoulder after falling under a CNR rock car while operating a steam shovel.
 During recovery at the hospital in Sioux Lookout, a nurse and doctor encouraged him to learn to paint using his left hand.
 This encouraged Tillenius to persevere and to redevelop his painting skills using his left hand.
 He received the tutelage of a fine artist and great friend, Alexander J. Musgrove, who established the first drawing school in Manitoba.

-The Country Guide published the first magazine cover done with Tillenius's left hand in 1940, and he continued to work as an illustrator and cover designer for the magazine for 30 years.
+The Country Guide published the first magazine cover done with Tillenius' left hand in 1940, and he continued to work as an illustrator and cover designer for the magazine for 30 years.
 Tillenius also provided illustrations and covers for The Beaver for over 40 years, as well as many other magazines and newspapers.

 Tillenius met weekly with artist and sculptor Leo Mol, cartoonist Peter Kuch and several other artists for life drawing sessions of a live model in the late 1930s and early 1940s.

 During 1943 to 1945, Tillenius visited and became friends with famed painter Carl Rungius in his Banff studio and in New York City.
 He also met painter of birds Alan Brooks in Vernon, British Columbia, and traveled with the editor of the Country Guide on a 2000-mile trip through the Rockies and British Columbia and back and forth across the plains of Saskatchewan and Alberta.

 From 1948 to 1953, Tillenius observed a number of wolf-hunting expeditions in Kenora, Winnipeg and Sioux Lookout.
-Some of his wolf series were completed at this time.
+Some of his wolf series was completed at this time.

 Tillenius was contracted in the 1950s to create a total of 18 lifesize dioramas of buffalo, wildlife and wilderness for museums in Canada including the Canadian Museum of Nature in Ottawa, the Alberta Provincial Museum in Edmonton, the Provincial Museum in Victoria, the Manitoba Museum in Winnipeg and the Baker Lake Inuit Heritage Centre.
 His 51-foot diorama in the Manitoba Museum depicting a Red River buffalo hunt was completed in time for the opening of the museum in Winnipeg by her Majesty Queen Elizabeth II.